HMS Duke of York (17): Subsequent operations

-Nevertheless, in early August, Duke of York was assigned to Task Force 37, along with four aircraft carriers and her sister-ship King George V. From 9 August, TF 37 and three American carrier task forces conducted a series of air raids on Japan, which continued until 15 August when a surrender came into effect.
-After the conclusion of hostilities, Duke of York and King George V participated in the surrender ceremonies that took place in Tokyo Bay.
-The following month Duke of York sailed for Hong Kong, to join the fleet that assembled there to accept the surrender of the Japanese garrison.
-She was the flagship of the British Pacific Fleet when the Japanese surrendered, and remained so until June 1946, when she returned to Plymouth for an overhaul.
+Duke of York was assigned to Task Force 37 on 9 August, although she was still a week away from joining the rest of the BPF.
+The British task force and three American carrier task forces conducted a series of air raids on Japan, which continued until 15 August when a surrender came into effect.
+After the conclusion of hostilities, Duke of York and King George V participated in the surrender ceremonies that took place in Tokyo Bay on 2 September.
+Later that month the ship sailed for Hong Kong, to join the fleet that assembled there to accept the surrender of the Japanese garrison.